buley/personal/src/content/professionalism.md

 - Understanding of human behavior and choice architecture
 - Ability to see systems, incentives, and motivations
 - Pattern recognition across seemingly unrelated domains

+> *"The best way to predict the future is to create it." — Peter Drucker*

 **Application:**
 This makes me effective in roles requiring both analysis and action—whether it's: